-The Charles "T" Jones Leadership Library, located in the academic quad beside Milano Hall, provides a variety of educational resources to enhance your college experience.
+The Charles "T" Jones Leadership Library, located in the academic quad beside Milano Hall, on the Summerdale campus, provides a variety of educational resources to enhance your college experience.
 The mission of the library is to provide a facility, services, and resources which support the academic needs of Central Penn College.